m-truong/seir-w06d03-hw-pokedex-express-app/pokedex.md

 ## Style Your App

 Styling is required.
-Try and make your app look and act nicely with static assets (set up a public folder and add some css, js)-- consider using some jQuery!
+Try and make your app look and act nicely with static assets (set up a public folder and add some css, js)!
 Portfolio quality styling is recommended, but basic styling will be accepted if you're maxing out on your 4hrs per night.
 Leave a note in your git issue if this is the case.

 ### Need some style inspiration?
 These are screenshots from what other students have done to their Pokedex: